dominieq/rule-studio/README.md

 cd target
 java -jar rulestudio-{latest_version}.jar
 ````
+**Make sure path to your project does not contain any spaces or special characters.**
 ## License
 This project is licensed under the Apache License, Version 2.0 -
 see the [LICENSE](https://github.com/dominieq/rule-work/blob/master/LICENSE) file for details.